xullnn/ls_pull_over_push/120/answers.md

 20. Modules have two main features, what are they?

 - holding reusable methods which can be mixed into other classes.
-- namespacing: organize similar(or same type) classes into one module can facilitate management and avoid class name collision
+- namespacing: organize similar(or same type) classes into one module which can facilitate management and avoid class name collision

 21. Given this code, how to call `shine` method within the `show` method in `Face` class then print out `Shining`